 Not all social media teams have a large budget to spend on their Facebook advertising campaigns.
 And, even if you do, there’s always room to save money and boost ROI.

-I sat down with three members of Hootsuite’s social media team to find out what they would do with just $100 to spend on Facebook ads.
+I sat down with three members of Hootsuite’s social media team to find out what they would do—and have done—with just $100 to spend on Facebook ads.